kgpl1809/Society-4/README_en.md

 # 1 - The Rules

 Society^4 is a game similar to chess with 4 players in local.
-Each player has 16 pieces, including 8 Citizens, 2 Workers, 2 Soldiers, 2 Pirates, 1 Minister, 1 President.
+Each player has 16 pieces, including 8 Citizens, 2 Workers, 2 Soldiers, 2 Hackers, 1 Minister, 1 President.
 To win the game, you must be the only one to have your president alive, taking into consideration that a player can be eliminated if he doesn't play within the time limit of each turn.